-The trigger level register is an 8-bit register that is pulsed to store the transmit and received FIFO trigger levels used for DMA and interrupt generation.
+This 8-bit register is pulsed to store the transmit and received FIFO trigger levels used for DMA and interrupt generation.
 Trigger levels from 4-60 can be programmed with a granularity of 4.
-Table 19 shows the trigger level register bit settings.
+Table 19 shows trigger level register bit settings.